 Currently enrolling women with triple-negative breast cancer and women and men with ER(+) breast cancer.

 Prostate Cancer Clinical Studies

-Study 001: A Phase 1/2 Open-Label, Multiple-Dose Study to Evaluate the Safety, Tolerability, Pharmacokinetics, and Pharmacodynamics of VT-464 in Patients with Castration-Resistant Prostate Cancer.
+Study 001: A Phase 1/2 Open-Label, Multiple-Dose Study to Evaluate the Safety, Tolerability, Pharmacokinetics, and Pharmacodynamics of INO-464 in Patients with Castration-Resistant Prostate Cancer.

 Currently enrolling men with castration-resistant prostate cancer who were previously treated with both abiraterone and enzalutamide.

-Study 002: A Phase 2 Open-Label Study to Evaluate the Efficacy and Safety of VT-464 in Patients with Metastatic Castration Resistant Prostrate Cancer Who Have Previously Been Treated With Enzalutamide
+Study 002: A Phase 2 Open-Label Study to Evaluate the Efficacy and Safety of INO-464 in Patients with Metastatic Castration Resistant Prostrate Cancer Who Have Previously Been Treated With Enzalutamide

 Currently enrolling men with castration-resistant prostate cancer who were previously treated with enzalutamide.

-Study 003: A Phase 2 Open-Label Study to Evaluate the Efficacy and Safety of Once-Daily Oral VT-464 in Patients with Castration-Resistant Prostate Cancer Progressing on Enzalutamide or Abiraterone
+Study 003: A Phase 2 Open-Label Study to Evaluate the Efficacy and Safety of Once-Daily Oral INO-464 in Patients with Castration-Resistant Prostate Cancer Progressing on Enzalutamide or Abiraterone

 Currently enrolling men with castration-resistant prostate cancer who were previously treated with enzalutamide, abiraterone or both.

-Study 004: A Phase 1/2 Open-Label, Multiple-Dose Study to Evaluate the Safety, Tolerability, Pharmacokinetics, and Pharmacodynamics of Once-Daily VT-464 in Patients with Castration-Resistant Prostate Cancer.
+Study 004: A Phase 1/2 Open-Label, Multiple-Dose Study to Evaluate the Safety, Tolerability, Pharmacokinetics, and Pharmacodynamics of Once-Daily INO-464 in Patients with Castration-Resistant Prostate Cancer.